laydinbakar/Computer_Programming_BTU/lectures/08_lecture_8.md

     1. Write a `sed` command finding the word `Programing` and replacing it with `Programming` in the first 5 lines of the `cat.txt` file and overwriting it.
     1. Write a `sed` command finding the word `Programming` and replacing it with `Computer Programming` in entire file of `cat.txt` and overwriting it.

+## Example 10
+1. Write two Python scripts in `python_scripts` folder as follows:
+	1. In the first Python script (`write_binary.py`), create an array of zeros in the shape of $3\times 200$ write this array into a binary file.
+	1. In the second Python script (`convert_binary_to_text.py`) read the array from the file and write it in a text file.
+	1. Use argument parser for file names in both scripts.
+	1. Make both scripts executable.